Huez Sport

 Want to rent skis or snowboards in Alpe d'Huez?
 Just visit the Huez Sports store!

-This ski school is part of the prestigious Ecole du Ski Français.
-With schools throughout France in all major resorts, they are one of the best known and well-trusted ski schools in the Alps.
+This ski school is part of the prestigious École du Ski Français, one of the most well-known and trusted ski schools in the Alps, with schools across France’s major resorts.

 Oli Sebbar is a certified ski instructor in France and New Zealand.
 He loves sharing his passion and knowledge of the mountains and will help you understand and learn how to deal with different types of snow conditions you may encounter while riding on piste and off-piste.

-Established in 1991, this ski and snowboard school was one of the first British-run ski schools in France.
-Their team is known for going the extra mile, offering excellent customer service and delivering outstanding lessons and guiding.
+Established in 1991, this ski and snowboard school was one of the first British ski schools in France and is renowned for its fantastic instructors and excellent customer service.

 You'll be sure to enjoy some amazing views and an experience like no other!